KasparEtter/ef1p/internet/index.md

   without the communication being intercepted by a [man in the middle (MITM)](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-  While the client could also present a public-key certificate, the client is more commonly authenticated on the [application layer](#application-layer) (for example with a username and a password).
+  While the client could also present a public-key certificate, the client is more commonly authenticated on the [application layer](#application-layer), for example with a username and a password.
 - **Content confidentiality**: The content of the conversation is [encrypted](https://en.wikipedia.org/wiki/Encryption) in transit with [symmetric-key cryptography](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).